ra-fletcher/sbp_variability/README.md

 ![Conducted By](https://img.shields.io/badge/Conducted%20By-The%20George%20Institute%20for%20Global%20Health-72297c)
 <!-- badges: end -->

-This repository provides a how-to guide and accompanying R code with a reprex to calculate three metrics of systolic blood pressure (SBP) variability used in analyses in *Fletcher RA et al. (2022)*.
+This repository provides a how-to guide and accompanying R reprex to calculate three metrics of systolic blood pressure (SBP) variability used in analyses in *Fletcher RA et al. (2022)*.
 These metrics are standard deviation (SD), coefficient of variation (CV), and variability independent of the mean (VIM).

 ## Dependencies